flame-engine/flame/packages/flame_behavior_tree/README.md

-This is a bridge packge that integrates the [behavior_tree](behavior_tree/) dart package with Flame engine.
+This is a bridge package that integrates the [behavior_tree](behavior_tree/) dart package with Flame.

 ## Features